masylum/mongolia/README.md

 Mongolia contains two independent modules:

-  * Model: An object representing a collection with some wrappers/hooks of MongoDB calls.
+  * `Model`: An object representing a collection with some wrappers/hooks of MongoDB calls.
-  * Validator: An object that validates MongoDB documents and returns errors if found.
+  * `Validator`: An object that validates MongoDB documents and returns errors if found.

 # Model